alwaysgreenhq/alwaysgreen/README.md

 - Hours of babysitting pipelines and parsing logs.
 - Tools that alert and gate, but rarely act and repair.

 Writing software is easy; shipping it safely at velocity is hard.
-Nova closes the loop by not only detecting failures but fixing them automatically.
+AlwaysGreen closes the loop by not only detecting failures but fixing them automatically.

 “Alerts are cheap; fixes are priceless.
-Nova does both.”
+AlwaysGreen does both.”

-## What Nova Does
+## What AlwaysGreen Does

 ### PR Review + Auto‑Fix (v1)